apache/skywalking/docs/en/setup/backend/backend-alarm.md

 backend deployment env time.
 - **Count**.
 In the period window, if the number of **value**s over threshold(by OP), reaches count, alarm should send.
 - **Only as condition**.
-Specify if the rule can send notfiy or just as an conditon of composite rule
+Specify if the rule can send notification or just as an condition of composite rule.
 - **Silence period**.
 After alarm is triggered in Time-N, then keep silence in the **TN -> TN + period**.
 By default, it is as same as **Period**, which means in a period, same alarm(same ID in same metrics name) will be trigger once.

 ### Composite rules
+**NOTE**.
+Composite rules only work for alarm rules targeting the same entity level, such as alarm rules of the service level.
+For example, `service_percent_rule && service_resp_time_percentile_rule`.
+You shouldn't compose alarm rules of different entities, such as one alarm rule of the service metrics with another rule of the endpoint metrics.
 Composite rule is constituted by following keys
 - **Rule name**.
 Unique name, show in alarm message.
 Must end with `_rule`.
 - **Expression**.
-Specify how to compose rules, support and/or expression
+Specify how to compose rules, support `&&`, `||`, `()`.
 - **Message**.
 Specify the notification message when rule triggered.

 ```yaml